michaeldll/desenha/README.md

 # desenha
 A (very) barebones WebGL framework.
+Heavily inspired by https://webglfundamentals.org/.

 ## Why should I use this framework ?
 You probably shouldn't.